over45Codes/the-odin-project-coding-logs/README.md

 Today's Progress:

-1. Continued THE ODIN PROJECT Foundations Course: Continued THE ODIN PROJECT Foundations Course: CSS FLEXBOX: ALIGNMENT Video Tutorial overview on Flex aligment
+1. Continued THE ODIN PROJECT Foundations Course: Continued THE ODIN PROJECT Foundations Course: CSS FLEXBOX: ALIGNMENT Video Tutorial overview on Flex alignment
 2. Continue Full Course Programming Tutorials from Dave Gray: CSS Full Course
 3. Updated READ.ME file for #100DaysofCode
 4. Added a new log my README.md log of #100DaysofCode and moved to the repository.